Avesta-FA/EventLog-CheatSheet/README.md

 ### Services
-Services are a great way escalate or persist on a system.
+Services are a great way to escalate privileges or persist on a system.